 Sunday morning, we woke up early to climb the mountain.
 I was walking with a few other girls, and right at the beginning an Indian man told us to go a different way.
 One of the staff for our group is from here and spoke to him in Tamil, and said we should follow him.
 He led us to a path that went straight up.
 Which was great, but then the path ended.
 We had a great time climbing over boulders, fighting our way through waist deep

 On the way up!
-I'm in the middle of the 3 people
+I'm in the middle of the 3 people |

-The guy on the far left isn't actually in our group -
+The people that climbed to the top!
+The guy on the far left isn't actually in our group - he's a german volunteer than we've kind of adopted so he came along! |

 I just realized the internet is out again so hopefully I can post this before next week!